Your VAR Model is Secretly an Efficient and Explainable Generative Classifier: Comparative Analysis

 \section{Comparative Analysis}

 In this section, we conduct detailed experiments to evaluate the performance of the proposed A-VARC$^+$ and verify if the robustness property is transferable to our VAR-based method.

 \textbf{Datasets and Evaluation Metric.} We evaluate the proposed A-VARC$^+$ across a diverse set of datasets to assess its performance from multiple perspectives.
 For general classification ability, we report results on ImageNet-100, a randomly sampled subset of ImageNet~\citep{deng2009imagenet}, provided by \citep{tian2020contrastive} with 50 samples per class.
 This smaller subset enables us to conduct methods that have a higher computational cost for a fair comparison.
 To evaluate robustness, we conduct experiments on five distribution-shift datasets: ImageNetV2~\citep{shankar2020evaluating}, ImageNet-R~\citep{hendrycks2021many}, ImageNet-Sketch~\citep{wang2019learning}, ObjectNet~\citep{barbu2019objectnet}, and ImageNet-A~\citep{hendrycks2021nae}.
 For these datasets, we evaluate on subsets of 100 classes, except for ObjectNet, where we use the 113 classes overlapping with ImageNet.
 To accelerate evaluation, we use 10 samples per class.
-We report both top-1 accuracy and runtime on ImageNet-100.
-For diffusion classifiers, the runtime is estimated on a single A6000 GPU, as the actual computations were carried out across heterogeneous hardware platforms.
+Top-1 accuracy and per-image computation cost (in GFLOPs) are reported as the performance and efficiency metrics, respectively.